Vulpem/V_Engine/docs/README.md

 	E Up
 	Shift (Hold) Increase camera movement speed

 	Change Viewports:
 		Space Switch between a single viewport or 4 of them.
-	-Even though you can bind any camera to any viewport through the Camera menu, it is recommended to be careful when changing them.
+		-Even though you can bind any camera to any viewport through the Camera menu,
+		it is recommended to be careful when changing them.
-		Deleting a camera linked to an active viewport will cause the engine to crash.
+		Deleting a camera linked to an active viewport will cause the engine to **crash**.

-Shaders:
+###Shaders:
 -It only accepts vertex and fragment shaders.
 To compile a program, simply create two files containing the shader program and name them with the same filename and extensions ".vertex" and ".fragment"
 (for example: "water_shader.vertex" && "water_shader.fragment")